-figure 13.8: Insert Code unit dialog
+Figure 13.8: Insert Code unit dialogue

 The value type for the code unit needs to be selected.
-For code units the potential value types are all integer types and string units.
-The range for the unit can be configured (if known this is recommended and used by the Insert Classifications and Palette dialog).
+For code units, the potential value types are all integer types and string units.
+The range of the unit can be configured (if known this is recommended and used by the Insert Classifications and Palette dialogue).
 Activate the OK button to insert the unit.